timm/shortr/etc/src/docs/num.md

 > ***merges(`i`:[NUM](num.md#create),`t`:[[BIN](bin.md#create)]) :[[BIN](bin.md#create)]***<br>
-merge a list of bins (for numeric y-values)
+merge a list of BINs (for numeric y-values)

-Note the last kine of `merges`: if anything merged, then loop again looking for other merges.
+Note the last line of `merges`: if anything merged, then loop again looking for other merges.
-Also, at the end, expand bins to cover all gaps across the number line.
+Else, time to finish up (expand the bins to cover all gaps across the number line).
-Finally, to see what happens when this code calls `merged`, goto [BIN](bin.md).
+FYI, to see what happens when this code calls `merged`, goto [BIN](bin.md).